kasbrot123/FlatexTerminal/README.md

 # Flatex Terminal

-Python script for visualizing the assets of your flatex depot.
+Python code for visualizing the assets of your flatex depot.

 ## Current Status